Skip to content

 template_dlc_owned: TemplateDLCOwned

-Note: If your game has NO Archipelago options, you STILL need an options dataclass, but you can just put pass in place of options.
+If your game has NO Archipelago options, you STILL need an options dataclass, but you can just put pass in place of options.

 Main Class